lizhiying/android-keyczar-demo/README.md

 This version also works around a bug present in Android versions before ICS which causes problems with use of Keyczar.

-For pre-ICS phones, you must include [Spongycastle] (it will also work with Bouncycastle with a few tweaks).
-You also have to include the `FixBrokenCipherSpiProvider` class in your project.
+For pre-ICS phones, you must include the `FixBrokenCipherSpiProvider` class in your project.

 In every class where you want to use Keyczar, you must insert this code
 snippet: